Get insider access

 Download

-The Gigabyte M27Q X has superb accuracy after calibration.
-Visually, there's very little difference between the calibrated results and the factory pre-calibration with the sRGB mode.
-The main advantage to calibrating this display is that it allows you to adjust settings that are normally locked in the sRGB mode.
+The accuracy after calibration is superb.
+Visually, there's very little difference from before calibration, and the main advantage to calibrating this display is that it allows you to adjust settings that are locked in the sRGB mode.

 9.9